The castle at La Rochepot seen from a distance, surrounded by trees and a village of red rooftops

 Côte de Nuits to Côte de Beaune

-A typical French breakfast of fresh croissants fuels us up to discover more Grands Crus vineyards.
-Get over the first big hill before descending on tranquil roads towards the Côte de Nuits and through Corton-Charlemagne, which shares its name with the French king who loved the area’s vineyards.
-Burgundy’s beautiful tiled roofs point the way to Savigny-lès-Beaune where we join Greg, a friend and passionate vigneron, at his home.
-Here we’ll enjoy a generous tasting of sparkling Crémant de Bourgogne before we ride a few more miles to medieval Beaune for a well-earned bistro lunch in the centre-ville.
-After, pay a visit to the Hôtel-Dieu, a charity hospital founded in 1443 and one of the finest examples of 15th-century French architecture.
-Tonight, your guides will stroll with you to the home of our friend, chef Adeline, for an intimate evening of food and wine.
+Start your day with a typical French breakfast before exploring the renowned Grands Crus vineyards.
+Traverse the initial ascent and then descend along peaceful roads towards the Côte de Nuits.
+Along the way, pass through Corton-Charlemagne, named after the French king who held a deep affection for the region’s vineyards.
+Burgundy’s beautiful tiled roofs lead the way to Savigny-lès-Beaune where we join Greg, a friend and passionate vigneron, at his home.
+Here we’ll enjoy a generous tasting of sparkling Crémant de Bourgogne before we ride a few more miles to medieval Beaune for a bistro lunch in the centre-ville.
+After, visit the Hôtel-Dieu, a charity hospital founded in 1443 and one of the finest examples of 15th-century French architecture.
+Tonight, your guides will stroll with you to the home of our friend, Chef Adeline, for an intimate evening of food and wine.

 Meals: Breakfast / Lunch / Dinner